-There are several old boundary stones (or boundary markers) around Bollington, marking the old borders of Bollington with Rainow, Kerridge, Shrigley and Prestbury.
+There are several old boundary stones (or boundary markers) around Bollington, marking the original boundaries of Bollington with Rainow, Kerridge, Shrigley and Prestbury.
+It is believed that Bollington’s boundary hasn’t changed since at least the 13thC.
 The example pictured above is a boundary stone, on which the letters ‘K’, ‘B’ and ‘R’ are inscribed on three faces, indicating that it is positioned at the junction of the boundaries of Kerridge, Bollington and Rainow.

 Boundary stones are marked as ‘B.S.’ on old maps such as those from the National Library of Scotland.
 Most have now been lost sadly.
 Of those that still exist in and around Bollington, most are Grade II listed, including:

-- (Listing applied for 14/08/2018) Parish boundary stone; in field hedge east of Cow Lane (pictured above), early 19thC stone marking junction of boundaries between Bollington, Rainow, and Kerridge.
+- Parish boundary stone; in field hedge east of Cow Lane (pictured above), 18th/19thC stone marking junction of boundaries between Bollington, Rainow, and Kerridge.
 Not publicly accessible.

 - Boundary stone, Ingersley Road; in the wall opposite the Poachers Inn on Ingersley Road, early 19thC.